5 Ways to Drive Customer Engagement in the Telecom Industry

 - App/mobile website – preferred by 44% and expected to increase to 49%.

 T-Mobile NL followed a similar approach and launched a self-service portal that promotes peer-to-peer customer support.
-Within this growing community of 400,000 members, get answered by other customers.
+Within this growing community of 400,000 members, 65% of all queries get answered by other customers.
 This, in turn, translates into some $4 million in operational cost savings.

 KYC (Know-Your-Customer) Apps

-Collection of personal information about SIM users is a regulatory requirement in that results in a major paper trail during onboarding.
+Collection of personal information about SIM users is a regulatory requirement in 85% of countries that results in a major paper trail during onboarding.
 A fully digital KYC is one of the latest trends in the telecom industry aimed at streamlining this key part of the onboarding process.

 Instead of requesting to present an ID, new customers can be directed to the app to choose their service plan, snap a photo of the necessary ID documents for verification, add their payment details and track SIM card delivery.
 All the data will be automatically encrypted and securely transmitted to your central databases.
 Pairing a KYC app with a customer support app also reduces the hassle of verifying each prospect before offering them personalized support.